-- Re-engage disconnected youth by meeting them "where they are" and when they are ready, helping them re-enroll in a best-fit academic setting; - Assess the fit between the young person and their current academic setting and help them transfer into a better-fit high school or high school equivalency (HSE) program, if needed; - Visit the young person's school/program and build relationships with school staff, review transcripts and academic data, provide educational advocacy, and discuss progress towards graduation/HSE obtainment; - Ensure young people are attending school and have the supports and resources they need to be successful, such as tutoring, individualized educational plans (IEPs), 504 Plans, or other special accommodations; - Conduct post-secondary exploration and expose students to post-secondary pathways, such college and/or accredited vocational programs, starting in the 9th grade (or as early as possible); - Assist students with post-secondary planning, along with the guidance counselors and/or College Specialists and Career Development Specialists: - Connect the student to the College Specialist to apply to colleges, opportunity programs, and all forms of financial aid, funding, and scholarships; - Provide college persistence coaching, including ensuring students are receiving all of the financial and academic supports they need to succeed each semester; - Assist students with planning for apprenticeship and vocational education paths, as appropriate; - Collaborate with all relevant partners, such as Case Planners, guidance counselors, Specialists, Tutors, teachers, family members, and caregivers.
+- Re-engage disconnected youth by meeting them "where they are" and when they are ready, helping them re-enroll in a best-fit academic setting; - Assess the fit between the young person and their current academic setting and help them transfer into a better-fit high school or GED program, if needed; - Visit the young person's school/program and build relationships with school staff, review transcripts and academic data, provide educational advocacy, and discuss progress towards graduation/GED obtainment; - Ensure young people are attending school and have the supports and resources they need to be successful, such as tutoring, individualized educational plans (IEPs), 504 Plans, or other special accommodations; - Conduct post-secondary exploration and expose students to post-secondary pathways, such college and/or accredited vocational programs, starting in the 9th grade (or as early as possible); - Assist students with post-secondary planning, along with the guidance counselors and/or Career & Education Specialists; - Connect the student to Career & Education Specialists to apply to colleges, opportunity programs, and all forms of financial aid, funding, and scholarships; - Provide college persistence coaching, including ensuring students are receiving all of the financial and academic supports they need to succeed each semester; - Assist students with planning for apprenticeship and vocational education paths, as appropriate; - Collaborate with all relevant partners, such as Case Planners, guidance counselors, Career & Education Specialists, Tutors, teachers, family members, and caregivers.

-CAREER DEVELOPMENT DUTIES CAN INCLUDE, BUT ARE NOT LIMITED TO:
+CAREER DEVELOPMENT DUTIES CAN INCLUDE.
+BUT ARE NOT LIMITED TO:

-- Conduct career exploration activities with young people, based on their interests and academic plans; - Work with the young person and Career Development Specialist to identify potential longer-term career pathways based on the young person's interests, strengths, and academic/vocational plans; - Assist young people with identifying career development experiences (internships, employment, job training, community service, leadership activities, etc.) each year that are in line with their interests and academic situation.
-Connect the young person to the Career Development Specialist, if needed, to explore potential workforce development programs, vocational programs, and for assistance with job applications; - Connect young people, as needed, to agency-based job readiness and/or internship programs (e.g., YA WORC or the Mentored Internship Program); - Provide persistence coaching to young people enrolled in any external program by checking in with them regularly.
+- Conduct career exploration activities with young people, based on their interests and academic plans; - Work with the young person and Career & Education Specialists to identify potential longer-term career pathways based on the young person's interests, strengths, and academic/vocational plans; - Assist young people with identifying career development experiences (internships, employment, job training, community service, leadership activities, etc.) each year that are in line with their interests and academic situation.
+Connect the young person to the Career Development Specialist, if needed, to explore potential workforce development programs, vocational programs, and for assistance with job applications; - Connect young people, as needed, to agency-based job readiness and/or internship programs - Provide persistence coaching to young people enrolled in any external program by checking in with them regularly.